aldahabi27/BSPSSEPy/README.md

 ## Goals in Version 0.6 [in progress]

-- Generating new documentation following the new structure of the program [priority]
+- Generating new documentation following the new structure of the program [__priority__]
-- Continue migrating all measurements updaates to the new function.
+- Continue migrating all measurements updates to the new function [_paused_].
-- Continue rewriting application code following PEP8 standard.
+- Continue rewriting application code following PEP8 standard [_paused_].
--

 ---